U.S. Treasury Bond Prices Fall on Strong Data

 The data signaled strength among manufacturers heading into the fourth quarter, analysts said, weakening demand for government bonds, whose prices tend to rise when investors are less certain about the economic environment.

-"We've had a continuation of decent growth data around the world," said James Athey, senior investment manager at Aberdeen.
+"We've had a continuation of decent growth data around the world," said James Athey, senior investment manager at Aberdeen Standard Investments.
 That has helped keep Treasurys in a relatively narrow range for much of the year despite ebbs and flows in investors' confidence around policy changes in Washington, he said.

 Continue Reading Below